themosis/documentation/framework.md

 The Themosis framework is a pre-configured stack to develop WordPress website and application.
 It comes with a plugin, the `themosis-framework` which contains the APIs and a theme `themosis-theme` where you'll write your application/website  front-end code.

 Since release 1.3.0, you can also develop WordPress plugins that leverage the Themosis framework API.
-By default, this plugin boilerplate package is not loaded when starting a new project.
+By default, this plugin boilerplate package is not included when starting a new project.
 In order to learn more about plugin development, please read the [plugin guide]({{url}}/plugin).

-> We suggest you to rename the default `themosis-theme` folder name to better match your project (Note: you can also remove the composer dependency statement **themosis/theme** in your composer.json file).
+> We suggest you to rename the default `themosis-theme` folder name to better match your project.
+This also prevents Composer from erasing your custom theme.
+We also recommend to remove the composer dependency statement **themosis/theme** in your composer.json file located at your project root.

 Let's take a look at the framework structure.